OpenDroneMap/docs/source/using.rst

                         the reconstruction and a global adjustment every 100 images.
 Speeds up reconstruction for very large datasets.
+  --mve-confidence <float: 0 <= x <= 1>
+                        Discard points that have less than a certain confidence threshold.
+This only affects dense
+                        reconstructions performed with MVE.
+Higher values
-  --use-3dmesh          Use a full 3D mesh to compute the orthophoto instead
-                        of a 2.5D mesh.
+                        discard more points.
+Default: 0.6 --use-3dmesh          Use a full 3D mesh to compute the orthophoto instead of a 2.5D mesh.
 This option is a bit faster and provides similar results in planar areas.